ncarlier/apimon/README.md

   rules:                # By default "code: 200"
     - name: code
       spec: 200-299
-monitors: # Monitors configuration
+monitors: # List of monitors configuration
-  - alias: nunux-keeper-api
+  - alias: nunux-keeper-api # The name used within the produced metrics.
+By default the URL
     url: https://api.nunux.org/keeper/ # The URL to monitor
     unsafe: true # Don't check SSL certificate.
 By default false
     proxy: http://proxy-internet.localnet:3128 # Specific HTTP proxy to use (overide global).
 By default none